sualeh/introduction-to-mutation-testing/README.md

 Let us run PIT, and check the results.
 Run `mvn clean test org.pitest:pitest-maven:mutationCoverage`.
 Then open the results in `./target/pit-reports/index.html` in a browser.
 PIT shows 100% test coverage, but only 89% mutation test coverage.
 Let us explore and fix this.

+If you dig further, you will find that not all mutations were killed by tests.
+We are clearly missing a test condition.
+If you look at the report for line #9, you will see that when the conditional boundary was changed, no tests failed.

+Leave your browser with the mutation testing results up, and move to Step 4.

 ## Move to Step 4

 In order to move to Step 4, checkout git branch `step4` by running `git checkout step4`.